nathancahill/split/README.md

 })
 ```

 #### direction.
-Default: 'horizontal'
+Default: `'horizontal'`

 Direction to split in.
-Can be 'vertical' or 'horizontal'.
+Can be `'vertical'` or `'horizontal'`.
 Determines which CSS properties are applied (ie. width/height) to each element and gutter.
 Example: split vertically:

 ```js
 Split(['#one', '#two'], {